JohnDCode/JohnDCode/README.md

 ### 🚀 About Me
 I’m a **Computer Science + Mathematics double major** at **Georgia Tech**, with a focus on **intelligence, modeling, and simulation**.

-💡 Passionate about the intersection of **software engineering & financial markets**, I’m pursuing a career in **quantitative development** — where algorithms meet real-world impact.
+Passionate about the intersection of **software engineering & financial markets** and **high performance computing**.
+I’m pursuing a career in **quantitative development** — where computer science makes a real-world impact.

 ---